Barry Reed (author): Background

 Barry Clement Reed was born to Clement Barry and Julia Donahue Reed in Alameda, California, on January 28, 1927.
 During World War II, he served in the U.S. Army and rose to the rank of Staff Sergeant before being honorably discharged in 1947.
-He obtained a B.S. degree in 1949 from Holy Cross College where he was captain of the track team.
+He obtained a B.S. degree in 1949 from the College of the Holy Cross, where he was captain of the track team.

 In 1951, Reed married Marie Therese Ash; they had four children: Marie, Debbie, Barry Jr., and Susan.
 Reed received his L.L.B. from Boston College in 1954.
 He was admitted to the Massachusetts State Bar in 1955 and entered into private practice in Boston.
 He earned a solid reputation as an attorney specializing in medical malpractice, personal injury, and civil litigation cases.
 For his legal work, he was honored with the Clarence Darrow Award for trial excellence.
 He was president of the Massachusetts Trial Lawyers Association, a former governor of the Massachusetts Academy of Trial Lawyers, and a co-founder of the American Society of Law and Medicine.
 One of his former law partners, Joseph Mulligan Jr., told The Boston Globe: "Mr. Reed took the greatest satisfaction out of solving legal problems for people.
 He did a lot of little things and never looked to get any credit or acclaim.
 For the small cases he just wouldn't take a fee."

 In addition to his legal practice, Reed contributed articles to periodicals and journals, including American Bar Association Journal.
 After co-authoring two legal texts, he turned his attention to writing fiction.
 His first published work was the courtroom drama The Verdict (1980).
 In The New York Times Book Review, Stanley Ellin noted that Reed's novel, "digging deep into the mysteries of medical, legal and clerical practice, has everything going for it, and makes dramatically potent use of each element."
 The story centers on a down-on-his-luck lawyer, Frank Galvin, who tries a malpractice case against two prominent Boston doctors whose negligence caused a pregnant woman to go into a coma.